How to Stop Overeating: 12 Effective Strategies

 What Causes Overeating?

-There is a lot of research looking into why we overeat.
+There is a lot of research that examines why we overeat.
 What drives us to eat food until we feel ill or in a way that negatively impacts our health?
 The answers vary, and we all have different reasons for why we may be overeating.

 Food Accessibility